The Top 12 Trends from New York Fashion Week Fall 2017

 Scroll To See More Images

-The shows and presentations have come to a close, the Instagrams have been posted, the models and editors have packed up for Europe, and with that, another season of New York Fashion Week is behind us.
-Which means that we now have a much better idea of what we’ll all be wearing come fall 2017.
+With New York Fashion Week Spring/Summer 2017 around the corner, now seems like a perfect time to look back at the top fall trends from last spring’s NYFW, to get us excited about what we’ll be wearing this season, if nothing else.
 While the political climate these days may be pure tumult, designers kept things relatively subdued on the runway, with fewer theatrics and more focus on strong, wearable clothing.

 MORE: The Top 10 Trends from New York Fashion Week Spring 2017